fac-members/fac-slides/src/slides/term-1/support-circle-4/index.md

 ---

-We create an array, like other variables we declare and use square brackets to define them
+We use square brackets to define an array when we declare it

 ---